CalebBell/fluids/docs/developers.rst

 * Capable of vectorized computation
     * Wrapped with Numba's ufunc machinery.
     * Wrapped with numpy's np.vectorize.
+    * Numba's nogil mechanism is set and used on all methods.
 * Comprehensive
     * Most correlations taught at the undergrad level are included.
     * Most ancillary calculations such as atmospheric properties and tank geometry are included.